 Because we teach students across the disciplines, the impact of our work moves beyond one discipline and into many.
 By creating interdependent learning relationships, the Center seeks to find new, unoccupied territories to test, examine and demonstrate the importance of the movement arts, whole action and whole body learning.
 It is our mission to contribute to the developing formula for a new global, interactive and educational climate.

-Based on our goals and the exciting visual and physical culture of today, we are developing specific directions in Media and Dance Performance.
-Such goals emerge from years of past collaborations.
 We first engaged with film and interactive media with the work The Wolf is a Dog Who Won’t Come to the Fire, a collaboration with playwright and director Bill Bruehl and media expert Ed Rugino in 1990.
 The work was selected by The Institute for Creative Research for a National First Prize later that year.
 Other innovative work included the collaboration with interactive technology in the choreographic work Variations on Godot as part of Beckett Space (1996) at Staller Center.
 This was followed by the site-specific work, Our Mothers (2000), which was a collaboration with interactive new media, music, design, art installation and dance built around the themes of bread-making, flight, and parenting.
 Giants in Small, Shallow Pools (2003), was developed through an interdisciplinary course with the Honors College, performed as a live dance/media work involving students from a host of disciplines.
 The interactive work was performed at an international festival in Portugal, and a film of the work was presented at the National conference of the Alliance of Health, Physical Education, Recreation and Dance in Chicago in 2005.
 The work examined the costs and sustenance of courage and intersected with numerous viewpoints which enhanced dialogue, discussion and artmaking.

 Graduate and Undergraduate Certificate Programs in Somatics